Jacobi's solution for geodesics on a triaxial ellipsoid: Introduction

 \section{Introduction}

-The geodesic is the shortest path between two points on a surface, and it plays a crucial role in geodesy, where the earth is typically modeled as an ellipsoid of revolution, a biaxial ellipsoid.
+The shortest path between two points on a surface is a geodesic, and it plays a crucial role in geodesy, where the earth is typically modeled as an ellipsoid of revolution, a biaxial ellipsoid.
 The main geodesic problems are (1) given a starting point and a direction, find the point a certain distance away, the ``direct'' geodesic problem, and (2) to find the length and direction of the geodesic connecting two points, the ``inverse'' geodesic problem.
-The path of a geodesic is also given by the motion of a point mass sliding on the surface of the ellipsoid without friction and in the absence of external forces.
+The path of a geodesic is also given by a point mass constrained to the surface of the ellipsoid and moving without friction and in the absence of external forces---this path is ``as straight as possible.''
 This allows geodesics to be extended indefinitely.

-Recently, there has been interest in using a refined model of the earth as a triaxial ellipsoid \citep{panou20a}.
-Consequently, there is interest in obtaining reliable solutions to the geodesic problem in this case.
+Because of their central role in geodesy, there is naturally an interest in exploring the behavior of geodesics when the earth is modeled as a triaxial ellipsoid \citep{bursa93}.
+In addition, there are other bodies in our solar system which are not rotationally symmetric but which can be approximated by a triaxial ellipsoid.
+Consequently, reliable solutions to the geodesic problems for a triaxial ellipsoid would be useful.

 The solution of the direct geodesic problem in the biaxial case is relatively straightforward.
 The angular momentum about the axis of symmetry (the Clairaut constant) is conserved, allowing the path to be found in terms of elliptic integrals.